-- Do not attempt to carry the product without assistance. - Some products use polypropylene bands for packaging.
-Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions. - Support the unit at a minimum of four points to avoid slippage from rigging apparatus. - Failure to follow these directions may result in minor or moderate physical injury.
+- O Do not attempt to carry the product without assistance. - Some products use polypropylene bands for packaging.
+O Do not use polypropylene bands to lift the unit. - Suspend the unit from the base at specified positions. - Support the unit at a minimum of four points to avoid slippage from rigging apparatus. - Failure to follow these directions may result in minor or moderate physical injury.

 Properly insulate all cold surfaces to prevent "sweating."

-Cold surfaces such as uninsulated pipe can generate condensate that may drip and cause a slippery floor condition and/or water damage to walls.
+Cold surfaces such as uninsulated pipe can generate condensate that may drip and cause water damage to walls.